John Zeretzke

 John Edward Zeretzke is an American teacher, flute player, composer, and convicted sex offender.
 After conducting flute making workshops with school children for many years, he was accused of lewd conduct with children in 2017 and other sex charges in 2019.
-Many of the charges are related to his flutes.
+Many of the charges are related to his flutes, specifically that they were tainted with Zeretzke's semen.

 Teaching

 Zeretzke taught music to children and young adults for over 30 years through the Los Angeles Music Center.
 He also taught summer programs through the Segerstrom Center for the Arts in Orange County.

 Flutes Across the World

 In 2009, Zeretzke founded and directed Flutes Across the World, a humanitarian and educational organization.
 It is a 501(c)(3) charitable organization that registered in 2013.

 For the program, Zeretzke taught students to make flutes out of PVC piping, corks and hot glue.
 Each student decorated two to send to children in the least developed countries.
 These flutes wound up in the Philippines, Central America and Haiti.